MakinaHQ/docs/docs/concepts/Machine/overview.md

 ---
-id: 'machine-overview'
+id: "machine-overview"
-title: 'Overview'
+title: "Overview"
 sidebar_position: 0
 ---

 # Machine

 Makina defines the notion of a Machine as a strategy specific vault smart contract.
 The Machine is the main touch point for users.
 It handles Deposits and Withdraws, Share Price and Fee Calculations.

 Machines are always deployed on the Hub Chain, which can be chosen by the Operator, but for most case is Ethereum Mainnet.
 Each Machine defines a single Accounting Token which will be the only token that can be deposited and withdrawn by users, and which denominates the share price.

 Each Machine issues a Machine Share Token, an asset who's price depends on the performance of the Machine's strategy.
 The Operator’s goal and incentive is to always maximise the long-term price appreciation of the Machine Share.